-The implementing agency must, for all SB 1 projects, include signage stating that the project was made possible by SB 1 - The Road Repair and Accountability Act of 2017.
+For all projects receiving SB 1 funds, the implementing agency must include signage stating that the project was made possible by SB 1 - The Road Repair and Accountability Act of 2017.
 The signage should be in compliance with applicable federal or state law, and Caltrans' manual and guidelines, including but not limited to the provisions of the California Manual on Uniform Traffic Control Devices.